 Due to the nature of The Masters, it is rare you will get an outsider who wins the event but at the same time, betting on a favourite will probably not prove to be too fruitful.

-What constitutes a placement will vary from bookmaker to bookmaker, with some offering second through to fourth, and others offering second through to sixth.
+What constitutes a placement will vary from betting site to betting site, with some offering second through to fourth, and others also paying out if your selection finishing fifth or sixth.

-Obviously, the further down your golfer places, the lower your returns, so it is worth doing your research with this one to see what individual bookies are offering.
+Obviously, the lower your golfer places the lower your returns, so it is worth doing your research with this one to see what each sportsbook is offering.

 These bets can prove to be fairly lucrative if you have a good eye for talent.
-The bookmakers tend to offer very good odds on some golfers here as they often bank on the usual faces making an appearance here.
+Sportsbooks tend to offer very good odds on some golfers here as they often bank on the usual names finishing well.

-Due to the more narrow field at The Masters, bookmakers will often have a wide variety of markets available to punters to keep things interesting.
+Due to the more narrow field at The Masters, betting sites will often also have a wide variety of markets available.

-Due to the popularity of The Masters, most bookmakers will offer a fairly wide range of markets on the event, so when it comes to choosing which one you would rather use, it will mostly come down to which one offers the best odds or offers.
+Due to the popularity of the US Masters, most online sportsbooks will offer a fairly wide range of markets on the event, so when it comes to choosing which one you would rather use it will mostly come down to which one offers the best odds or has the best offers.

-With each way betting so popular at The Masters, it is worth comparing what placements each individual bookmakers offer.
-William Hill, in particular, stands out in this respect, while Paddy Power also offers very good placement and good odds to match.
+With each way betting so popular at The Masters, it is worth comparing what placements each individual betting sites offer.

-A lot of bookmakers will also offer good sign-up bonuses and enhanced odds during the tournament, so it can be a good chance to check out a different bookmaker for the tournament as well.
+A lot of sportsbooks will also offer good sign-up bonuses and enhanced odds during the tournament, so it can be a good chance to check out a different betting site for the tournament as well.

 Due to the format and the nature of The Masters, it can be, in many ways, the most difficult of the four majors to place a bet on.

-The invitation-only nature of The Masters does mean that the odds are going to be more narrow than they would be at other events, sheerly based on the number of golfers competing.
+The invitation-only nature of The Masters does mean that the odds are going to be more narrow than they would be at other events, purely based on the number of golfers competing.

-With The Masters taking place at the same place every year, it is also important to study golfers former form at The Masters.
+With The Masters taking place at the same place every year, it is also important to study golfers former form at Augusta.
 It is also highly common for a returning golfer to win at the tournament.

-The course at The Masters also tends to favour long-hitters, so it is worth checking up on player’s driving distances here.
+The course at Augusta also tends to favour long-hitters, so it is worth checking up on player’s driving distances here.